alexconst/alexconst.github.io/_drafts/ansible.md

 # Configuration files

 Ansible will use the configuration options found on the first file that it finds from the following list:
-- ANSIBLE_CONFIG (an environment variable pointing to a config file)
+- `ANSIBLE_CONFIG`: an environment variable pointing to a config file
-- ansible.cfg (in the current directory)
+- `ansible.cfg`: in the current directory
-- .ansible.cfg (in the home directory)
+- `.ansible.cfg`: in the home directory
-- /etc/ansible/ansible.cfg
+- `/etc/ansible/ansible.cfg`

 NOTE: it will only use one file.
 Settings are not merged.

 The configuration file can be used to set a multitude of options regarding connectivity, parallelism, privilege escalation, among other settings.
 Nearly all of these options can be overridden in the playbooks or via command line flags.
-Check the documentation[^doc_cfg] for details on these options.
+Check the documentation[^doc_cfg] for a list of all options.
+Some of the most useful ones are:
+- `forks`: the default number of processes to spawn when communicating with remote hosts.
+By default it is automatically limited to the number of possible hosts.
+- `gathering`: by default is set to `implicit` which ignores the fact cache and gathers facts per play unless the `gather_facts: False` is set in the playbook.
+The `explicit` option does the opposite.
+The `smart` setting will only gather facts once per playbook.
+Both `explicit` and `smart` use the facts cache.
+- `log_path`: if configured it will be used to log information.
+- `nocows`: set to 1 if you don't like them.
+- `private_key_file`: points to a private key file.
+You can use this config option instead of the `ansible --private-key`.
+- `vault_password_file`: sets the path to Ansible Vault password file.

+If you're looking to optimize your operations look into the `pipelining` and `accelerate_*` options.

-To set your own file make a copy of the template at `$ANSIBLE_HOME/examples/ansible.cfg`.
+To configure Ansible to your needs make a copy of the template at `$ANSIBLE_HOME/examples/ansible.cfg` to your local dir.

 [^doc_cfg]: <http://docs.ansible.com/ansible/intro_configuration.html>